matlab-deep-learning/llms-with-matlab/doc/functions/openAIChat.md

 Name of the OpenAI model to use for text or image generation.

-For a list of currently supported models, see [https://github.com/matlab\-deep\-learning/llms\-with\-matlab/blob/main/doc/OpenAI.md](https://github.com/matlab-deep-learning/llms-with-matlab/blob/main/doc/OpenAI.md).
+For a list of currently supported models, see [OpenAI API](../OpenAI.md).

 ### `Temperature` \- Temperature